brunokoga/pathfinder-markdown/prd_markdown/monsters/golem.md

 **Shield Other (Sp)** The wearer of a shield guardian's amulet can activate this defensive ability as a standard action if within 100 feet of the shield guardian.
 Just as the spell of the same name, this ability transfers to the shield guardian half the damage that would be dealt to the amulet wearer (note that this ability does not provide the spell's AC or save bonuses).
 Damage transferred in this manner bypasses any defensive abilities (such as immunity or damage reduction) the golem possesses.

 **Spell Storing (Sp)** A shield guardian can store one spell of 4th level or lower that is cast into it by another creature.
-It âcastsâ this spell when commanded to do so or when a predefined situation arises.
+It “casts” this spell when commanded to do so or when a predefined situation arises.
 Once this spell is used, the shield guardian can store another spell (or the same spell again).

 **Construction** : A shield guardian's base materials cost an additional 25,000 gp above the base golem's cost.
 The creature's master may assemble the body or hire someone else to do the job.
-The [Craft](../skills/craft.html#_craft) check required to make the body is 4 higher than normal for the base golem's kind.
+The [Craft](../skills/craft.md#_craft) check required to make the body is 4 higher than normal for the base golem's kind.
 The keyed amulet is fashioned at the same time—it costs 20,000 gp above and beyond the shield guardian's total cost.
 After the body is sculpted, the shield guardian is animated through an extended magical ritual that requires a specially prepared laboratory or workroom, similar to an alchemist's laboratory and costing 500 gp to establish.
 If the creator is personally constructing the creature's body, the building and the ritual can be performed together.
 The creator must have a minimum caster level of 2 higher than the base golem's minimum required caster level.
-In addition, the following spells are added to the base golem's requirements: _ [discern location](../spells/discernLocation.html#_discern-location)_ and either _ [shield](../spells/shield.html#_shield)_ or _ [shield other](../spells/shieldOther.html#_shield-other)_.
+In addition, the following spells are added to the base golem's requirements: _ [discern location](../spells/discernLocation.md#_discern-location)_ and either _ [shield](../spells/shield.md#_shield)_ or _ [shield other](../spells/shieldOther.md#_shield-other)_.

 # Golem, Clay